Glue42/core/docs/core/03_capabilities/06_application-management/application-management.md

 To initialize the AppManager API inside of your application you need to:

-1. Pass `{ appManager: true }` together with the application name on initialization:
+1. Pass `{ appManager: true }` together with the application name on initialization.
+The application name is used by the platform to map it to a local/remote application definition that is then accessible using `glue.appManager.myInstance.application` (see 2.):

 - Vanilla JS (*@glue42/web*) example: